oroinc/documentation/user_guide/multi_channel_overview.rst

-- OroCRM users can create a separate :ref:`Channel <user-guide-channel-guide-create>` for every source of customer-related data. :ref:`Type <user-guide-channel-guide-type>` of this channel indicates to the system what rules to use for data recieved from the channel.
+- OroCRM users can create a separate :ref:`Channel <user-guide-channel-guide-create>` for every source of customer-related data. :ref:`Type <user-guide-channel-guide-type>` of this channel indicates to the system what rules to use for data received from the channel.

 .. note::